fuxs/teekesselchen/src/Readme.txt

 ------------

 1. Extract the ZIP file, e.g. to your desktop
-2. Move the file teekesselchen.lrplugin to

-OS X: ~/Library/Application Support/Adobe/Lightroom/Plugins/
-Windows: C:\Users\<username>\AppData\Roaming\Adobe\Lightroom\Plugins\

-3. Start Lightroom
+2. Start Lightroom
-4. Click on File > Plug-in Manager in the menu
+3. Click on File > Plug-in Manager in the menu
-5. Click on the Add button in the lower left corner and select teekesselchen.lrplugin
+4. Click on the Add button in the lower left corner and browse to extracted teekesselchen.lrplugin
 6. Click on Done and your are done

 Documentation